Rumpunzel/rpg-thingy/characters/skills.md

 > - Mending physical conditions while resting

-## Means
+## Resources

-Whenever you aim to call on existing connections, funds or knowledge, or aim to create new ones, test Means.
+Whenever you aim to call on existing connections, funds or knowledge, or aim to create new ones, test Resources.

 | Attribute     | Applications                                      |
 |---------------|---------------------------------------------------|